LyashenkoGS/analytics4github/README.md

 # analytics4github
 Java web application to enhance github.com search.
-Provided options facilitates search of new perspective projects with good commits/stars/contributors grown.
+Provided options facilitate search of new perspective projects with good commits/stars/contributors grown.
 Internally, the existed GitHub API is used.

 ## Prerequisite